Welcome to The Mindfulness Movement –

 Our #1 resource is the inspiring & informative new feature length documentary including leading mindfulness experts

-Also stay tuned for worldwide premiere details later in 2020.
+Also stay tuned for worldwide online premiere details later in 2020.

 Excerpts from the Film